-- get advice on reporting online abuse from the National Crime Agency's Child Exploitation and Online Protection command (CEOP) CEOP Safety Centre - get advice and support from Anti-Bullying Alliance for children who are being bullied
+• get advice on reporting online abuse from the National Crime Agency's Child Exploitation and Online Protection command (CEOP) CEOP Safety Centre

 Schools can access the free Professionals Online Safety Helpline which supports the online safeguarding of both children and professionals.
 Call 0344 381 4772 or email helpline@saferinternet.org.uk.
 The helpline is open from Monday to Friday from 10am to 4pm.